DrLex0/print3d-reversing-thread-bolt/README.md

 This will probably work fine at 0.2 mm layers but like the original, 0.15 mm will be smoother.
 I printed these at 80% size without problems.
 Adequate cooling is recommended to prevent the sharp points from curling up.

-If you print the bolt without end cap, you will have to avoid squashing of the first layer.
+If you print the bolt without end caps, you will have to avoid squashing of the first layer.
 Either level a bit higher than usual, or enable an option like “prevent elephant's foot” in your slicer.

 ## Tags